Burn (Usher song): Release

 Usher submitted the album to his label Arista Records after he felt it was completed.
 After he and the company's then-president Antonio "LA" Reid listened to the songs, they felt the album needed a first single and that they needed to create one or two more songs, which caused the album's release to be postponed.
 Usher went back to the studio and collaborated with Lil Jon, who said, "He needed a single.
 They had 'Burn,' 'Burn' was hot, but they needed that first powerful monster.
 That's when I came in."
 They worked on few more tracks, including "Red Light", which was not included in the first release of the album, and "Yeah!", which features Ludacris and Lil Jon.

 Label personnel were undecided as to what to consider as the lead single.
 Reid was considering whether "Yeah!" would be released then, being as they also had "Burn".
 Usher was doubtful if the former was the right choice, after he wanted an R&B record.
 Until "Yeah!" was leaked, "Burn" was chosen as the official first single from Confessions.
 "Yeah!", which was intended as a promotional song and a teaser for Usher's fans, was released to street DJs and mixtapes.
 However, the favorable response to the song led to a change; "Yeah!" was the lead single and "Burn" was set as its follow-up.
-"Burn" was sent to US rhythmic contemporary and urban contemporaryradio stations on March 1, 2004.
+"Burn" was sent to US rhythmic contemporary and urban contemporary radio stations on March 1, 2004.
 It was released commercially in the United States on March 21, 2004, as a CD single, digital download, and 7-inch single.
 In the United Kingdom, a CD and 12-inch single were issued on June 28, 2004.